outware/Rxy/README.md

 }
 ```

-Considerably less code:
+Considerably less code, here's the core features:

-* Asynchronously execution! *(Ok - I thought that was important)*
+* Asynchronously execution!
-* Inherits from __`BaseMock`__ - technically this is not required, however `BaseMock` tracks the file and line number where the mock was instantiated, allowing it to place mocking errors in the unit test code.
-This helps with debugging because you don't have to goto the mocks to see the errors.
+* Inherits from __`BaseMock`__ - technically this not required, but `BaseMock` tracks the file and line number where the mock was instantiated and passes them automatically to the `mockFunction(…)` calls.
+This lets Rxy place mocking errors back in the unit test which is much better than trolling the mocks to see generated errors.
-* Each function has just one __`*Result`__ property for defining how it responds.
-And if you name them consistantly (I recommend the practice of us 'Result' as a suffix) they'll be easy to find.
+* Just one __`*Result`__ property for defining how each function responds.
-* All the boilerplate is remove and replaced with __`mockFunction(…)`__ calls that do all the dirty work.
+* No boilerplate.
+The __`mockFunction(…)`__ calls do all the dirty work.

 Thats it.
-Thats all you need to do to your mocks.
+Simples.

 ### Partial mocks

-Partial mocking is where we extend an established class and mock some of the functions on it.
-With partial mocks we cannot extend `BaseMock`, so we make use of the `AsyncMock` protocol to gain access to the same functionality `BaseMock` provides.
+Sometimes we can't use `BaseMock`.
+When partial mocking for example.
+In those sorts of cases we can still use Rxy by adding the `AsyncMock` protocol to gain access to Rxy's `mockFunction(…)` function calls.
 Here's an example using a `NetworkHTTPClient` class instead of the `HTTPClient` protocol.

 ```swift
 class HTTPMock: NetworkHTTPClient, AsyncMock {